xye7ei/metaparse/README.md

 <parser> = <parser-name> ( <grammar-object> )
 ```

-In words, lexical rule is represented by **class attribute** assignment, syntactical rule by method **signature** and semantic behavior by method **body**.
+Literally, lexical rule is represented by **class attribute** assignment, syntactical rule by method **signature** and semantic behavior by method **body**.
 In method body, the call arguments represents the values interpreted by successful parsing of subtrees.

 The working mechanism of such a declaration trick is quite simple.
 The metaclass `cfg`